-We thought we’d compile a list of fun things to do with your dog at home, to help keep you and your four-legged friends occupied and exercised during the latest lockdown.
+We know keeping your dog's minds busy in summer on hot days or on the occasional rainy day when walks aren't possible can be a struggle.
+On those more rainy days you probably aren't wanting to go on the longest walk with your dogs and walking your dog's in temperatures over 20 can be fatal.
+We thought we’d compile a list of fun things to do with your dog at home, to help keep you and your four-legged friends occupied and exercised when the weather isn't allowing you and your dog to get out.
 We have fun activities for play as well as some others for downtime.
-Take a read and make the most of lockdown with your pets:
+Take a read and make the most of an afternoon at home with your pet:

 Play Indoor Games With Your Dog

 One of the things we worry about most is getting bored of being indoors.
 But there are so many things we can do to keep our brains active and our minds occupied, including things we can do with our beloved canines.
 We’ve come up with a number of indoor games to play with your dog that we think you and they will enjoy!